josuemeza/SwiftyEssentials/README.md

 SwiftyEssentials is a collection of extensions created by simplify the common actions on the iOS apps development.

-All functionalities is documented on the [documentation page](http://josuemeza.com/pods/SwiftyEssentials/).
+All the functionalities are documented on the [documentation page](http://josuemeza.com/pods/SwiftyEssentials/).

 ## Extensions